SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Point solutions may satisfy a particular business need but often are not easily configurable to meet unique business needs.
 This becomes more true with white-label SMS solutions because the company marketing the SMS solution doesn't have the technological ability to easily customize the solution.

-Another disadvantage of point solutions is that technical and customer support is not as responsive because support tickets are routed from the solutions provider back to the original software developers, and then returns through the same process.
+Another disadvantage of point solutions is that technical and customer support is not as responsive because support tickets are routed from the solutions provider back to the original software developers, and then returned through the same process.
 This "support ticket routing game" becomes obvious when tech support takes more than a couple of hours to contact you with a solution to your problem.
 If technical support and flexible configuration capabilities are important to your company's long-term data management strategy, point solutions should not be considered.

 The advantage of point solutions is that they are cheaper than fully integrated databases that have all the features required in a complete SMS database.
 Most operators don't need all features at the beginning of their SMS implementations, so a point solution scratches the immediate itch.

 Point solutions are a short-game strategy.
-There are valid business cases for adopting point solutions, but if you are a small company with fewer than 60 employees, these point solutions will come back and haunt you in five to six years into your SMS implementation.
-Larger operators may have available IT resources to integrate multiple point solutions, but if you are a smaller operator or your IT support staff are overworked, then you should avoid point solutions in your SMS implementation.
+There are valid business cases for adopting point solutions, but if you are a small company with fewer than 60 employees, these point solutions will come back and haunt you five to six years into your SMS implementation.
+Larger operators may have available IT resources to integrate multiple point solutions, but if you are a smaller operator or your IT support staff is overworked, then you should avoid point solutions in your SMS implementation.

 Download Aviation SMS Implementation Resources